rohit0718/tp/docs/team/itzblim.md

 ### Project: NUS ModBook

 NUS ModBook is a desktop application for NUS students to manage modules, optimized for use via a Command Line Interface.
-I was in charge of the back-end development of this project.
+I was in charge of the deliverables and deadlines for this project.

 Given below are my contributions to the project.